NSO-developer/nso-gitbook/development/advanced-development/developing-alarm-applications.md

 {% code title="Retrieving and Starting an AlarmSinkCentral" %}
 ```
   Socket socket = new Socket("127.0.0.1",Conf.NCS_PORT);
-  Cdb cdb = new Cdb("MySinkCentral", socket);
+  Maapi maapi = new Maapi(socket);

-  AlarmSinkCentral sinkCentral = AlarmSinkCentral.getAlarmSink(1000, cdb);
+  AlarmSinkCentral sinkCentral = new AlarmSinkCentral(1000, maapi);
   sinkCentral.start();
 ```
 {% endcode %}

-The centralized alarm sink can then be retrieved using the default constructor in the `AlarmSink` class.
+The centralized alarm sink can then be retrieved using the default constructor in the `AlarmSink` class for components in the NSO Java VM.

 {% code title="Retrieving AlarmSink using Centralized Mode" %}
 ```